JackieDo/Xampp-vHosts-Manager/README.md

 $ xvhosts new demo.local
 ```

 > Note: The HOST_NAME parameter is optional.
-If you do not pass it to the command, you will be asked to enter information for it.
+If you do not pass it to the command statement, you will also be asked to enter this information later.

 #### Display information of an existing virtual host